kelvinlinkk/DialogJS/README.md

 The system supports story branching through the `[button]` and `[goto]` commands, allowing you to split your narrative across multiple files.It also contains the narrative of your game, including character dialogues, scene descriptions, and [commands](#commands) to control the visual and audio elements.Please use the commands listed below to enhance your story with features such as displaying [images](#image), playing [audio](#audio), and managing the dialogue box.

 **Note**: To further enhance the narrative in `story.txt`, HTML elements can be incorporated.
-For font size adjustments, it is recommended to use the `em` unit, a relative font size measurement.
+For font size adjustments, it is recommended to use the `em` unit, a relative font size measurement.Also, you don't need to use the `"` in your commands.

 ### File Management
 Music and images should be stored in the `resources` folder for system access.